symfoni/symfoni-monorepo/packages/hardhat-react/README.md

 You can run it manually with `npx hardhat react`.
 You probably need to run `npx hardhat typechain` and `npx hardhat deploy`first to have artifacts, deployments, and typechain files ready.

 The React context uses the output from typechain and deployments.
-It generates a react context component as a typescript react file (HardhatContext.tsx), which imports both typechain and deployment files.
+It generates a react context component as a typescript react file (SymfoniContext.tsx), which imports both typechain and deployment files.
 It then uses these files alongside Ethers and Web3Modal to set up a context for your connection and each smart contract (deployed or not deployed).

 # Deployment and .gitignore